Put a Stop to Unwanted Junk Mail

 • Save.com, formerly RedPlum & RetailMeNot Everyday (another promo-coupon mailing)

-You should also pay attention to other unwanted mailings that seem to have slipped through the cracks despite your best efforts and then contact the senders individually.
+You should also pay attention to other unwanted mailings that have slipped through the cracks despite your best efforts and then contact the senders individually.

 Valpak